enochgitgamefied/Request_Smuggling_CLTE_XSS_PinewoodStore_Auto_Shop_Lab/README.md

 But for **Wikipedia**, you generally observe **chunking on the response side**, unless you manually craft a **chunked POST request** to test upstream servers.

-If you want, I can generate:
-✅ An example Burp Repeater request with chunked body, ✅ A sample smuggling payload for CL.TE attacks,
-✅ Or a Burp project setup guide for practicing chunked request manipulation.

-Would you like me to prepare one of those for you?
-Let me know! 🛠️

 ### 🔍 **2️⃣ Reflected Cross-Site Scripting (XSS)**